dustyrockpyle/markdown-resume-js/templates/github/README.md

-# Advanced Base Theme for Markdown-Resume-JS
+# Github Theme for Markdown-Resume-JS

-This is an unstyled theme using gulp to automatically compile less and livereload the browser when files change.
-This is useful for theme development and made for more advanced users who are familiar with gulp.
-If you are not familiar with gulp, it is probably better to use the basic "_unstyled" theme.
+This is a Github inspired resume theme.
+It uses gulp to automatically compile less and livereload the browser when files change.

 ## Getting Started
-1. Copy this theme directory
-2. Run ```$ npm install``` to install all node dependencies
+1. Run ```$ npm install``` to install all node dependencies
-3. Run ```$ gulp serve --resume resume.html``` to start the server and tell grunt which file in the resumes directory to load.
+2. Run ```$ gulp serve --resume resumes/resume.html``` to start the server and tell grunt which file to load.
 The resumes directory should be at the top level of markdown-resume-js.
 If it is not, create it and put your resume files in there.

 ## Dependencies
 - [LESS](http://lesscss.org/)